 Follow in the footsteps of Paul Revere

-Walk the Freedom Trail -there’s no better way to immerse yourself in the history and culture of New England.
-There are sixteen official sites on the Freedom Trail, such as Boston Commons and Faneuil Hall, but the cool part is that it’s all just part of the city streets.
-You can stop or take a break at any point, visit a pub, then start up again.
+There’s no better way to immerse yourself in the history and culture of New England than by walking the Freedom Trail.
+There are sixteen official sites on the Freedom Trail, such as Boston Commons and Faneuil Hall, but the cool part is that it’s all just part of the fabric of the city of Boston.
+You can walk the trail in your own time, in any order you wish.
+I encourage you to take a break and visit a pub or three.

-If you can, take a guided walk with the Freedom Trail guides.
-Dressed in authentic wardrobe of the period, each person represents an historical figure of importance in the story of the American Revolution.
+I also recommend taking a guided walk with the Freedom Trail guides.
+Dressed in authentic wardrobe of the period, each person represents a historical figure of importance in the story of the American Revolution.

 Experience Life in the New World

-Experience what life was like at one of the first English settlements at Plymouth Village.
+Experience what life was like at one of the first English settlements at Plimouth Village.

-Attractions at Plimouth Village include a reproduction of the Mayflower (the name of the ship on which the Pilgrims sailed), a Native American village, and the Plimouth Grist Mill, which today remains a working mill.
+Attractions at Plimouth Village include a reproduction of the Mayflower (the name of the ship on which the Pilgrims sailed), a Native American village, and the Plimouth Grist Mill, which even today, remains a working mill.

 Get Transcendental at Walden Pond